alexandrateneva/JavaScript-Web-SoftUni/ReactJS Fundamentals/Final Project - Online Shop/README.md

 - 	comments - AddComment and Comments
 - 	common - Header, Navigation, Footer, Notification, Loader, NotFound and ViewComponent

-  In ViewComponent are listed all routes that will be matched by React Router.
+&nbsp; In ViewComponent are listed all routes that will be matched by React Router.
 NotFound is the component that will be rendered if none of other routes match.
 - 	home - Home
 - 	orders - OrderForm and Orders
 - 	partials - Category, Order, Comment, Product, CartProduct, ShortProduct, ProfileProduct and ProfileComment